shadowsnow124/Opencv-Face-detect/README.md

 # openCV face detect

-This Python script allows you to real-time face detection through a webcam or video.
+This Project allows you to real-time face detection through a webcam or video.
 It use the OpenCV library and a pre-trained Haarcascades face detector.

 ## Requirement